litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …roup analysis on the contrast images from individual analyses (  ), using one-sample t tests.
-Clusters of activated voxels were then identified as significant at a voxel level of p < 0.001, T > 4.50, <mark class="annotated-text">extended threshold</mark> of 15 voxels.
+Clusters of activated voxels were then identified as significant at a voxel level of p &lt; 0.001, T &gt; 4.50, <mark class="annotated-text">extended threshold</mark> of 15 voxels.
 The group analysis allowed identifying language regions significantly more activated within one hemisphere with respect to the other one.
 The brain regions were reported according to th…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"